openhie/openinfoman-hwr/README.md

 Installation
 ============
-Once you have the OpenInfoMan installed, you can make the Provider Registry Library avaiable by:
+Once you have the OpenInfoMan installed, you can make the Health Worker Registry Library avaiable by:
 - copying/linking everything under openinfoman-pr/repo to the repo/ for BaseX
 - editing repo/csd_webapp_config.xwm and uncommenting:
 - (:import module namespace csd_prsq = "https://github.com/his-interop/openinfoman-pr/csd_prsq" at  "csd_provider_registry_stored_queries.xqm";  :)